Zohair-coder/cst480-website/docs/activities/Activity 1a/step-2.md

 - The -t flag says to use EdDSA encryption algorithm instead of default RSA algorithm, which is currently out of favor in the security community.
 EdDSA seems in favor right now.
 - When prompted for filename, pick a name.
 I chose `HOSTNAME_hetzner`, using the name I gave the server when I created it through the Hetzner interface.
   - You can leave the filename blank, and then ssh-keygen will name it after the encryption algorithm you’re using.
 Using the default filename makes ssh easier to configure, but if you ever want to add more ssh keys later (e.g. to clone a Github repo), you’ll need to choose a filename because your new key will overwrite your old one if you generate a new key using the same algorithm.
 - Only use a passphrase if you’re okay with typing that in every time you ssh into your Linode server.
-A passphrase will encrypt the ssh key on your system, meaning that if someone steals your laptop, they won’t be able to decrypt your key without the password.
+A passphrase will encrypt the ssh key on your system, meaning that if someone steals your laptop, they won’t be able to decrypt your key without the password ([source](https://security.stackexchange.com/a/58468)).
 You can press enter without typing to use an empty passphrase.
-If you want to use a passphrase, see [here](/misc/ssh-passphrase) for more information.
+If you want to use a passphrase, [see here](/misc/ssh-passphrase) for more information.
   - I personally don’t use one because I find it annoying to type it over and over again.
 But that’s just me.

 ssh-keygen will generate two files — one named `KEYFILENAME`, the other named `KEYFILENAME.pub`.
 The first file is your private key — never, ever share this, as it’s effectively your password.
 The second file is your public key, which can be shared.